decentraland/adr/docs/ADR-14-l1-l2-governance-smart-contracts-architecture.md

 - **Do we want to have a DAO in L2?**: No.

-- **Does it work with snapshots?**: Depends on aragon releases.
+- **Does it work with snapshots?**: Depends on Aragon releases.
 It should be alternatives 2 or 3, voting power should be in L1.

 - **Comparison between gas prices between alternatives**: Probably alternative 3 is marginally cheaper due to lack of checks.